promised-ai/rv/README.md

 ## Contributing

 1. Please create an issue before starting any work.
-We're far from stable, so we might actually be working on what you want, or might be working on something that will change hoe you might implement it.
+We're far from stable, so we might actually be working on what you want, or we might be working on something that will change the you might implement it.
 2. If you plan on implementing a new distribution, implement at least `Rv`, `Support`, and either `ContinuousDistr` or `DiscreteDistr`.
 Of course, more is better!